Hrishikesh332/Twelve-Labs-Fashion-chat-assistant/README.md

 <div align="center">
   <h3 align="center">Fashion AI Assistant with Twelve Labs</h3>
   <p align="center">
-    Power of Search with the Twelve Labs Embed API
+    Power of Search with the Twelve Labs Embed API and Milvus
     <br />
     <a href="https://github.com/Hrishikesh332/Twelve-Labs-Fashion-chat-assistant">Explore the docs »</a>
     <br />